oamg/leapp/docs/source/best-practises.md

 ### Repository Directory Layout

 ```
  .leapp/                            # Repository information.
 Do not edit it manually.
  actors/                            # All actors are stored here in subdirectories.
     actor-name/                     # An actor directory.
         actor.py                    # The actual actor code.
 The file name actor.py is required.
+        Makefile                    # Optional makefile with target install-deps to install
+                                    # actor's dependencies
         tests/                      # Required tests for the actors are stored here.
             test_actor_name.py
         libraries/                  # Private libraries for the actors only.